FarronF/limerick-council-meetings/meetings/2022/02/22-Meeting of the Travel and Transportation Strategic Policy Committee/Minutes - Meeting of the Travel & Transportation Strategic Policy Committee - 14th December 2021.md

 to Cllr.
 Ryan’s comment on the bus network, Mr. Kennedy confirmed that the NTA will be

-appointing a consultant to do a BusConnects scheme for the entire metro area.--- 3
+appointing a consultant to do a BusConnects scheme for the entire metro area.
+---
+3

 **Item 3: Delivery Strategy for City** **–** **A look at best practice elsewhere (Karen McDonnell)**